 A PFD is more than just a piece of gear; it's a safety device and an essential part of any water-based adventure.
 There are tons of options you could choose from to keep you safe, and while any US Coast Guard-approved jacket meets the minimum safety requirements, not all are the right fit for your individual needs.
 We tested these jackets for months to assess how comfortable they are, how well they fit folks of many sizes and shapes, and what they're best used for.
 We pushed each one to see how it stacks up to the competition, and here's how we did it.

 To test mobility, we looked at the contenders' performance under pressure and their functionality in various situations.
-We jumped in the water to see if they stay put or need to be readjusted.
-We swam around and considered their performance while doing so, asking questions like: is it too tight or loose, do you still have free range of motion to swim, does it make you feel safe and confident to float in?
+We jumped in the water to see if they stayed put or needed to be readjusted.
+We swam around and considered their performance while doing so, asking questions like: is it too tight or loose, do you still have free range of motion to swim, and does it make you feel safe and confident to float in?

 For inflatable belts, we also considered their inflating function.
-We tested them repeatedly to see how quickly they inflate and deflate, and how easy it is to inflate them by mouth if the cartridge fails or is empty and you're already in the water.
-We also evaluated the usability of each model in both the still waters of lakes and the flowing waters of lazy summer rivers.
+We tested them repeatedly to see how quickly they inflated and deflated and how easy it is to inflate them by mouth if the cartridge fails or is empty and you're already in the water.

 None of us want any piece of gear to fail while we're using it, but especially not one that's supposed to aid in your safety.
 And as we all know, the water can be particularly tough on gear — even more so if your preferred play water is salty.
 While we can't pack years of sea kayaking into a single summer, we tested the durability of every jacket as thoroughly as possible.
-We checked the materials, seams, thickness, and construction of each model.
+We checked each model's materials, seams, thickness, and construction.
 We tested buckles and zippers when wet and full of sand.
 We looked for weak spots and took note of anything that didn't stand up to the ravages of the waves.
-We also read cleaning and care instructions for each, to get a sense of how picky or forgiving they are to being tossed on the garage floor soaked and forgotten for months.
-We considered lifetime expectations given by manufacturers as well as warranties offered.
-And to expand our pool of knowledge, we scoured the internet for any complaints from other users.
+We also read cleaning and care instructions for each and considered lifetime expectations given by the manufacturers as well as warranties offered.
+And to expand our pool of knowledge, we scoured the internet for complaints from other users.